• Skip to primary navigation

 2 - Texture and Tenderness

-The mouthfeel and tenderness of a steak are crucial factors that affect the eating experience.
+The mouthfeel and tenderness of a steak are important factors that affect the eating experience.

 The way a steak feels in your mouth can make all the difference.